 Funeral wishes, whether made in a will or an advanced funeral directive are not legally binding after death.
 However, creating a final arrangements document can ensure your final wishes are carried out upon your death.
 This can help ease the burden of making difficult decisions for your loved ones.

-There are many online portals that can log your funeral wishes online, such as MyWishes and FinalFling.
+There are many online portals that can log your funeral wishes online, such as MyWishes.
 These websites offer free access to funeral arrangements.
 This varies from funeral music playlists, advanced care plans, goodbye messages to leaving a digital legacy of any photographs or history of your life.

 The websites also allow you to detail your digital life on social media, video/music/eBooks, online shopping and any online financial accounts you may have.
 This informs your loved ones of your wishes for these.